EthanLawr/edp-custom-selfbot/README.md

 ![Members online](https://discordapp.com/api/guilds/307623291479130132/embed.png).

-This selfbot is based on Megumin Selfbot, found [here](https://github.com/1Computer1/megumin-selfbot).
+This selfbot is based on `Megumin Selfbot`, found [here](https://github.com/1Computer1/megumin-selfbot).

 The following framework is used: [Discord-Akairo](https://github.com/1Computer1/discord-akairo).

-A huge thanks to [1Computer1](https://github.com/1Computer1) for guiding me with his coding..
+A huge thanks to [1Computer1](https://github.com/1Computer1) for guiding me with his coding.